Northern map turtle: Diet

-Map turtles are more carnivorous than most other members of the family Emydidae, and the northern map turtle is no exception.
+Map turtles are more carnivorous than most other members of the family Emydidae, and this includes the northern map turtle.
 Adult females have wide heads, strong jaws and broad alveolar crushing surfaces in their mouths which they use to feed on molluscs, their primary prey, as well as insects and crayfish.
 Adult males are much smaller and have narrower heads and feed on smaller molluscs and insects.
 Like most other aquatic turtles, feeding always takes place in the water.
 In places where invasive molluscs such as zebra mussels and Asian clams (Corbicula fluminea) are abundant, they may become the most important food of female northern map turtles.

 Existing protection and conservation status

 Map turtles are considered habitat specialists and may be replaced by a more tolerant species when their habitat is altered.
-Unfortunately the effects of human interference by way boating and recreation on shorelines are likely impeding the map turtle from re-establishing itself in natural areas.
+The effects of human interference by way boating and recreation on shorelines are likely impeding the map turtle from re-establishing itself in natural areas.
 Thus, populations of Northern map turtles have probably declined across their entire natural range but they remain widespread and may be abundant in some locations.
-This species has classified as least concern by the IUCN.
+The species is classified as least concern by the IUCN.